Musical Theatre Institute for Teens

 TUITION

-Please note: If you audition and are accepted into both The Prom and Medea your total tuition to participate in both programs will be $2,080.
+Please note: If you audition and are accepted into both Titanic and The Secret in the Wings you will receive a 15% discount on tuition for enrolling in both programs (total tuition: $2,275).

 Partial financial aid is available through our Work Study program.
 In addition, a limited number of scholarships will be awarded through the Rob Stein Scholarship Fund.
 (Criteria: artistic curiosity and financial need.)